Chandrahas6613/Mall-customer-segmentation/README.md

 # MALL CUSTOMER SEGMENTATION

-_Implemented a data analysis model to segment mall customers based on their transaction data using K-Means clustering and RFM (Recency, Frequency, and Monetary) models.
-The project aimed to help the mall management identify customer groups for targeted marketing strategies_
+_Designed a data analysis model to segment mall customers based on their transaction data using K-Means clustering and RFM (Recency, Frequency, and Monetary) models.
+The project aimed to help the mall management identify customer groups for targeted marketing strategies._

 > [!NOTE]
 >